-By law, a city clerk / treasurer must notify you that it grants or denies a request for access to government records within three business days after the City of Jeffersontown receives the request, provided that the record is currently available and not in storage.
-If the record request is not currently available or is in storage the city clerk / treasurer will advise you within three business days when the record can be made available and the estimated cost.
+By law, a city clerk / treasurer must notify you that it grants or denies a request for access to government records within five business days after the City of Jeffersontown receives the request, provided that the record is currently available and not in storage.
+If the record request is not currently available or is in storage the city clerk / treasurer will advise you within five business days when the record can be made available and the estimated cost.

 You may be denied access to a government record if your request would substantially disrupt agency operations and the city clerk / treasurer is unable to reach a reasonable solution with you.

 If the City of Jeffersontown is unable to comply with your request for access to a government record, the city clerk / treasurer will indicate the reasons for denial and send you a signed and dated copy.

 If your request for access to the City of Jeffersontown record has been denied or unfilled within the time permitted, you have a right to challenge the decision by the City of Jeffersontown to deny access.
 At your option, you may file a complaint in writing with the Office of the Attorney General for the Commonwealth of Kentucky.
 You may contact the attorney general by calling (502) 696-5300, visiting, or writing: